British High Commissioner to Mozambique

 - provide information about transferring funds

 - provide appropriate help if you have suffered rape or serious assault, are a victim of other crime, or are in hospital

 - help people with mental illness

-- offer support and help in a range of other cases, such as child abductions, death of relatives overseas, missing people and kidnapping
+- offer support and help in a range of other cases, such as child abductions, missing peopleand kidnapping

 - contact family or friends for you if you want

-- make special arrangements in cases of terrorism, civil disturbances or natural disasters
+- make special arrangements in cases of terrorism, civil disturbances or natural disasters or other crises abroad

 Although we try to help British nationals in a wide range of situations, we cannot:

-- help you enter a country, for example, if you do not have a visa or your passport is not valid, as we cannot interfere in another country’s immigration policy or procedures
+- help you enter a country, for example, if you don’t have a visa or your passport is not valid

 - give you legal advice, investigate crimes or carry out searches for missing people, although we can give you details of people who may be able to help you in these cases, such as English-speaking lawyers

 - get you better treatment in hospital or prison than is given to local people

-- pay any bills or give you money (in very exceptional circumstances we may lend you some money from public funds, which you will have to pay back)
+- pay any bills or give you money (in very exceptional circumstances we may lend you some money from public funds, which you’ll have to pay back)